March 31, 2025

 Blue Dot Sessions offers a subscription for minimalist acoustic music.
 It's a little pricer, at $50 a month, but offers creative commons licensing for newer creators who are not monetizing their projects.

-If you’re looking for more free resources consider Freesound.org which has a library of over 600,000 music tracks, sounds, and sound effects.
-YouTube has a free music library, perfect for scoring a video, as does Pond5, which is another all-around stock subscription service.
+If you're looking for more free resources for your educational videos, consider Freesound.org which has a library of over 600,000 music tracks, sounds, and sound effects.
+YouTube has a free music library, perfect for scoring an educational video, as does Pond5, which is another all-around stock subscription service.

 Some creators also like to browse free-to-use music on SoundCloud.

-Historical media can bring the past to life for any podcast or video.
-Hearing a scratchy recording of a historical figure immerses your listener in the past.
-Documentaries often employ specialized archival producers who have spent years acquainting themselves with special collections and resources, but here’s a few to get you started.
+Historical media can bring the past to life for any educational video or podcast.
+Hearing a scratchy recording of a historical figure immerses your students in the past and enhances learning outcomes.
+Documentary creators often employ specialized archival producers who have spent years acquainting themselves with special collections and resources, but here's a few to get educational video creators started.

 The Library of Congress has extensive digital collections of audio, video, photographs, and manuscripts.
-It’s a great resource, especially if you’re looking for any historical content produced by a government agency.
+It's a great resource for classroom teaching, especially if you're looking for any historical content produced by a government agency.

 Wikimedia Commons is the sister project of Wikipedia and warehouses files that are public domain or freely available to use.
-It’s often best when searching for still photos, and especially helpful for any science creators who are looking for photos of the microscopic world or the cosmos, as well as helpful graphs for popular principles.
+It's often best when searching for still photos for educational content, and especially helpful for science educators who are looking for photos of the microscopic world or the cosmos, as well as helpful graphs for teaching popular principles.

-NASA is an invaluable resource for science creators, with a rich library depicting the cosmos as well as individual NASA missions.
+NASA is an invaluable resource for science educators, with a rich library depicting the cosmos as well as individual NASA missions that can enhance STEM curriculum videos.

-Archive.org is the workhorse of many internet sleuths.
-Creators can find millions of free-to-use sounds, images, and videos, and browse special collections like old television commercials
+Archive.org is the workhorse of many educational content creators.
+Teachers and instructors can find millions of free-to-use sounds, images, and videos, and browse special collections like old television commercials that can bring historical context to lessons.

-Newspapers.com is an incredible tool for anyone who wants to include headlines and news coverage from the past.
-It does require a subscription, though creators may be able to browse for free through their public library.
+Newspapers.com is an incredible tool for any educational video creator who wants to include headlines and news coverage from the past to teach media literacy or historical events.
+It does require a subscription, though educators may be able to browse for free through their school or public library.

 Archive.org contains a large collection of old commercials.

-Many news organizations maintain digital archives.
+Many news organizations maintain digital archives that educational video creators can use to teach current events or media literacy.
 Those include C-SPAN and CNN, Getty, and the AP.
 A comprehensive news archive is also housed at Vanderbilt University, although creators have to request specific items.

-Many museums are also digitizing their collections and may allow creators to use certain assets.
-The Smithsonian, for instance, has digitized over 35,000 books.
-The Rijksmuseum lets users browse over 800,000 works of art.
+Many museums are also digitizing their collections and may allow educational video creators to use certain assets for teaching purposes.
+The Smithsonian, for instance, has digitized over 35,000 books that can enhance history and science curriculum.
+The Rijksmuseum lets educators browse over 800,000 works of art for art history lessons.

-For archival in general, the best option for creators is to understand what resources exist in their specific niche.
-Museums, government agencies, and local media are all good places to start.
+For archival media in general, the best option for educational video creators is to understand what resources exist in their specific teaching niche.
+Museums, government agencies, educational institutions, and local media are all good places to start when creating videos that will engage students and enhance learning outcomes.

 Alec Opperman